Sep. 14, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 • HSV-1 and HSV-2 are prevalent viruses with the capacity to establish lifelong infections and episodic reactivation.
-As all herpesviruses, HSV-2 performs 2 distinct genetic programs, lytic replication, and latency, to produce primary and recurrent infections.
+Like all herpesviruses, HSV-2 performs 2 distinct genetic programs, lytic replication, and latency, to produce primary and recurrent infections.

-• The clinical presentation of HSV-2 infection of the CNS in adults is mainly meningitis, but encephalitis, myelitis, and lumbosacral radiculitis occur.
+• The clinical presentation of HSV-2 infection of the CNS in adults is mainly meningitis, but encephalitis, myelitis, and lumbosacral radiculitis also occur.

 • In immunocompetent adults, HSV-2 is responsible for 10% of HSV encephalitis cases, with the rest due to type 1.

 • Recurring lymphocytic meningitis is most often a reactivation of HSV-2.

 • HSV-2 infection is common.
 Currently HSV-2 seroprevalence (persons 14-49 years) is an estimated 13% in the United States (39).
 Annual crude incidence rate of HSV-2 CNS disease is 0.26 per 100,000 in Denmark (159) and of HSV-2 meningitis is 0.37 per 100,000 in Finland (114).
 When a pathogen is detected, HSV-2 is one of the leading causes of aseptic meningitis in adults.

 • Within the past few years, HSV-1 has become the most common cause of genital herpes, shifting the cause of neonatal herpes to HSV-1 in many parts of the world.
 Estimates of 60% to 78% of new genital herpes cases in the United States are attributed to HSV-1 (12).
 Ever-increasing HSV-1 genital disease contributes to the enduring HSV-1 disease burden in the United States.